boothe0/Kanban-Board/README.md

 - Then any models or forms made access via `User.objects.all()` (user is already created)
 - Tip: To quickly add a new user `User.objects.create_user(username='guest', password='secret')` replace guest and secret with your own variables.

-### Features so far
-1) Full user authentication and database storage.
-2) Passwords are hashed correctly for secure login.
-3) Routing between pages.
-4) Javascript/HTML/CSS is connected with Django
-5) Selenium is connected.
-6) Tasks update separately for each user using cards.
-7) Board and List views

-### In progress...